cycle/docs/advanced/active-record.md

 ```

 ## Mapper
-Now, in order to property initiate and persist entity we have to create mapper specific to our implementation.
+Now, in order to properly initiate and persist entity we have to create mapper specific to our implementation.
 We can extend `Cycle\ORM\Mapper\DatabaseMapper`
-for this purposes:
+for these purposes:

 ```php
 use Cycle\ORM;